justinmk/notes/delicious.md

   &amp;quot;an apparent paradox in which a correlation (trend) present in different groups is reversed when the groups are combined.&amp;quot; Q: why should a story, not data, dictate choices?
 A: the story encodes the causal relationships among the variables.
 Once we extract these relationships, we can represent them in a Causal Bayesian Network graph which we can test algorithmically. - Berkeley sex bias case - Kidney stone treatment href="http://en.wikipedia.org/wiki/Simpson_s_paradox"

-  tag="paradox cogsci mathematics statistics concepts mental-model" time="2010-11-30T05:00:20Z"
+  tag="paradox psychology mathematics statistics concepts mental-model" time="2010-11-30T05:00:20Z"

 DE(E)SU - Libert√© Linux